NREL/HPC/applications/paraview/rendering.md

         srun -n 1 pvbatch --force-offscreen-rendering render_sphere.py 45

-    You could programmatically change this value inside the `sbatch` script, your script would need to iterate using something like:
+    You could programmatically change this value inside the `batch_render.sh` script, your script would need to iterate using something like:

         for frame in 45 46 47 48